 Anyway, glad you're with us.

-Um I'm really honored to have this next guest.
+I'm really honored to have this next guest.

-I I've been fascinated with her and and I've got to credit the Drudge Report for introducing me to uh I've always said Camille Pagliott's uh Camille uh Paulia is the actual pronunciation of this, and her life, her background, her experience, she's been an iconoclast her entire life.
+I've been fascinated with her, and I've got to credit the Drudge Report for introducing me to, I've always said Camille Pagliots, Camille Paulia is the actual pronunciation of this, and her life, her background, her experience.

-She's got a brand new book, Free Women, Free Men, Sex, Gender, Feminism, and one of the more interesting people and and I gotta tell you, one of the great writers uh that I have seen in in all the years I've been reading columns of people, and uh it's a great honor, Camille, to have you on the program.
+And one of the more interesting people, and I got to tell you, one of the great writers that I have seen in all the years I've been reading columns of people.

 How are you?

-Oh, it's great to be here, Sean.
+Well, it's great to be here, Sean.

 Thank you so much.

-Are you drinking a corona?
+Are you drinking a Corona?

-Uh not right now, but I I love beer, okay.
+Not right now, but I love beer.

 Yeah, exactly.